Songtech-0912/NanoGL/README.md

 - **Basically zero dependencies:** okay, so technically it does use the `libc` crate, but it's impossible to do FFI (and with that, any OpenGL) without it.
 So essentially, the library is the most minimal it can possibly be.
 - **Low-level access:** being minimalist has advantages!
 It's easy to have fine-grained control over the entire rendering pipeline.
 - **Cross-platform:** works on essentially all modern operating systems.
-- **Public domain:** the most open and simple license you can imagine.
+- **Public domain:** the most open and permissive license you can imagine.
 Do whatever you want with it!

 ## Planned features